onecommons/unfurl/tosca-package/README.md

 * Expressiveness.
 With a full-fledged programming language as the host language (ie. Python), you have all its facilities for writing good code.

 * Reduced learning curve.
 By mapping to TOSCA syntax to existing language constructs like classes and methods and by rely on type inference we can present a simpler and more intuitive mental model to developers.
-For example, TOSCA's notion of requirements, properties, and artifacts are all represented the same way as regular Python attributes assigned to a Python class.
+For example, TOSCA's notions of requirements, capabilities, properties, and artifacts are all represented the same way as regular Python attributes assigned to a Python class.

 * IDE and tooling integration.
 You can take of all of the existing IDE and tooling integrations for the host language.